MitjaNemec/Kicad_action_plugins/README.md

 ## Replicate layout

-This plugin has been tested on Windows 7 Kicad 5.0 on Windows 7.
+This plugin has been tested with Kicad 5.0 on Windows 7.
 You need to have KICAD_SCRIPTING_WXPYTHON enabled.

 This plugin has been developed as a complex plugin according the [Python Plugin Development for Pcbnew](https://github.com/KiCad/kicad-source-mirror/blob/master/Documentation/development/pcbnew-plugins.md).